General Resort Information

 What other buildings and services are there?

-Classic Hall features a check-in lobby, food court with different venues offering dine-in and take-out, merchandise location, game arcade (Fast Forward), and an exterior waiting area for bus service to and from the attractions.
+Classic Hall features a check-in lobby, Everything POP food court with different venues offering dine-in and take-out and merchandise location.
+There is also an arcade (Fast Forward), and an exterior waiting area for bus service to and from the attractions.

 There are three pools and one playground.
 Bowling Pin Pool is near the 1950s buildings, the Hippy Dippy Pool near the 1960s buildings and a Computer pool near the 1980s buildings.